CloudSecurityAlliance/Twitter-PlanB/README.md

 https://joinmastodon.org/

-# Finding people on Mastodon
+# Finding and verifying people on Mastodon

 You can go through your existing Twitter account followers/followed and find people with Mastodon URLs in their profiles and then add them.
 There is also a service at https://fedifinder.glitch.me/ which can do this for you, it appears to work and only needs read access to: